 How did an autumn day in Berlin in the 1980s look?
-The 15 x 60-metre panorama by asisi sends you back in time.
+The huge, 360° installation space sends you back in time.

 A cloudy autumn day in Berlin in the 1980s.
 Behind the colourfully painted wall lies a barren border strip, illuminated by the cold glare of search lights.
 The asisi panorama of the divided Berlin – DIE MAUER – gives you an impression of how life on both sides of the Wall felt and looked.
 The cylindrical steel rotunda created by Yadegar Asisi stands at the corner of Friedrichstraße and Zimmerstraße.
-The artist uses his 270° panorama, 15 metres high and 60 metres wide, to show everyday scenes on both sides of the Wall.
+On its huge panoramic image in the 360° installation room the artist shows everyday scenes on both sides of the Wall.
 The 1:1 scale gives you a life-sized impression of scenes from the partitioned city.

 A view over the wall: from Kreuzberg to Mitte